Healthdirect Free Australian health advice you can count on.

 What are pubic lice?

-Pubic lice (also known as crabs or Pthirus pubis) are tiny insects that live in coarse body hair including pubic hair, armpit hair, beards, chest hair, eyelashes, and eyebrows.
-They do not live on your head.
+Pubic lice (also known as crabs or pthirus pubis) are tiny insects that live in coarse body hair, including:

-The female lice lay eggs (also known as nits) that are glued to the hair shaft.
-The eggs are smaller than the size of a pin head and difficult to see.
-They hatch after 6 to 10 days leaving behind empty egg sacs.
-The empty egg sacs look like white or grey oval dots on the hair.
+The lice lay eggs (also known as nits) that are glued to the base of your hair, near your skin, and hatch after 7 days leaving behind empty egg sacs.

-You can also catch pubic lice by having close but non-sexual contact with someone who has lice.
-For example, by kissing someone who has an infested beard or moustache or sleeping in the same bed.
+You can also catch pubic lice by having close, non-sexual contact with someone who has lice (e.g. kissing someone with an infested beard or moustache, sleeping in the same bed or sharing towels or clothing).

 Pubic lice only infect humans, so you can't catch them from pets or other animals.